ravinaenu/blog-app-worknow/README.txt

 	# Clean UI with the help of Sementic UI library
 	# the blogs are displayed in a sorted manner, latest updated blog post at the top

-Limitations:
+##Limitations:

 	# On My Blogs page i.e. '/dashboard', sometimes avatar images are not getting displayed.
 	# On Delete blog, its doing a full page refresh, in order render the blogList again
 	# Users don't have choice over which Blog to Publish for public view.
 Once Blog Created, it is published for public view in real 	   time.

-future improvements:
+##Future Improvements:

 	# Rich Text Editor to create Blogs
 	# Lazy Loading or Pagination to display Blogs List